Systematic KMTNet Planetary Anomaly Search, Paper I: OGLE-2019-BLG-1053Lb, A Buried Terrestrial Planet

 Third, it is important to form a review and modeling group.
 The group would significantly reduce the bias of one operator and avoid missing signals.
 In addition, there would be about 200 anomalous events per year.
 Although most of these events are not planetary events, considerable modeling would be required to identify all of the planets.

 \acknowledgments W.Z., S.M. and X.Z. acknowledge support by the National Science Foundation of China (Grant No. 11821303 and 11761131004).
 This research has made use of the KMTNet system operated by the Korea Astronomy and Space Science Institute (KASI) and the data were obtained at three host sites of CTIO in Chile, SAAO in South Africa, and SSO in Australia.
 The OGLE has received funding from the National Science Centre, Poland, grant MAESTRO 2014/14/A/ST9/00121 to AU.
 The MOA project is supported by JSPS KAK-ENHI Grant Number JSPS24253004, JSPS26247023, JSPS23340064, JSPS15H00781, JP16H06287, JP17H02871 and JP19KK0082.
+Work by JCY was supported by JPL grant 1571564.
 Work by C.H. was supported by the grants of National Research Foundation of Korea (2019R1A2C2085965 and 2020R1A4A2002885).
-Work by JCY was supported by JPL grant 1571564.
 This research has made use of the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program.